 Conditions of use

-- Access to all or part of the information requested may be refused in certain circumstances.
+4. Deny access to all or part of the information requested in certain circumstances.
 Information may not be disclosed if:

 - It relates to the subject matter of any legal or other proceedings, actual or prospective (including Local Planning Inquiries)